Oudlajan: History

+Oudlajan counted ten synagogues during Naser al-Din Shah Qajar's reign.
+One of Naser al-Din Shah's physicians, a Jewish person named Hakim Asher, founded the Kohan Sedgh (Soltan Solayman) synagogue in 1892, which was later renamed the Hakim Asher Synagogue.
+One of two surviving synagogues of Oudlajan, the Hakim Asher Synagogue is the oldest extant synagogue of Tehran.

 Most of the people living in Oudlajan were Jewish.
 In addition there were Zoroastrians living in Oudlajan.
-Many famous Iranian politicians such as Qavam family, Mostofi Family, Nasiroldoleh, Seyyed Hassan Modarres lived in Oudlajan.
+Many famous Iranian politicians such as Qavam family, Mostowfi Family, Nasiroldoleh, Seyyed Hassan Modarres lived in Oudlajan.
 The houses with many rooms around a yard (with a small pool in the middle) were called Ghamar khanoom houses.

 Oudlajan was the wealthiest neighborhood in the Qajar era and kept its status until the Pahlavi era.
 However, with the big changes in Iranian society in 1340 AH it gradually lost its status.
 The biggest obstacle to Oudlajan today is the expansion of the Bazar neighborhood.
 This trend has changed Oudlajan from a wealthy neighborhood into a storage area for Bazar and many old houses were turned into places for addicts.

 In the 1940s-1950s, during the reign of Mohammad Reza Pahlavi, as a result of the neighborhood's decline and the growth of Tehran and its enlargement to the north, the Jewish inhabitants of Oudlajan gradually moved to Tehran's northern parts, in particular Bagh-Saba (East), Hasan Abad (West) and its neighborhoods.

-Synagogues

-Tehran's oldest synagogues are located in Oudlajan.